Inhalte werden geladen ...

 The large lock mounted in the top drawer also locks the bottom drawer.

 The cylinder lock opens automatically by pulling out the work surface using the two brass knobs.
-This rounded surface consists of several cross strips glued together, whose angular, multi-edged basic shape was first planed, then sanded and then veneered after gluing.
+This round surface consists of several crossbars glued together, whose angular, multi-edged basic shape was first planed, then sanded and then veneered after gluing.

 The simple work area consists of the solid softwood top and four lockable cherry veneered drawers.